Val d'Isere, Savoie: tourism & sightseeing

 The conversion of Val d'Isere from small mountain village to major resort came a little later than Chamonix to the north, starting from around the early 1930's.
 In 1936 the road across the mountain to val d'Isere was complete - and the transformation could start in force.
 It is now one of the best known ski stations in the world.

-At an altitude of 1850 metres the traditional village is now a very popular ski centre and Alps ski resort of international renown.
+At an altitude of 1850 metres, the traditional village of Val d'Isere is now an and Alpine ski resort of international renown.
 Unusually, more than half the visitors to the resort are from overseas.
 The important 'Alpine Ski World Cup' competition is held here each year, and the resort has also played host to the winter Olympics.

 The winter season in Val d'Isere is from early December to the end of April.